vortechbv/vt-timers/README.md

 --------

 - Build with `CMake`.
 - Contains tests based on `google test`, which is downloaded automatically during CMake generation time.
-Test targets and google test framework are only built if `PROFILING_TIMERS_ENABLE_TESTS` is switched `ON`.
+Test targets and google test framework are only built if `VT_TIMERS_ENABLE_TESTS` is switched `ON`.
 - Requires a C++11 compiler.
 Tested with Visual Studio 2015 and GCC under linux.
 Compiles with MinGW, but crashes, see below.